Guided Walking on the Lofoten Islands, Norway

 Day 6: Hadseloya

-Both walks take a public bus north and a ferry to the island of Hadsloya, which forms part of the archipelago of Vesterålen.
+Both walks travel north and take a ferry to the island of Hadsloya, which forms part of the archipelago of Vesterålen.

 Easier walk: We take the ferry at Fiskebøl and enjoy stunning views on the crossing to Melbu.
 We have a short taxi hop to Ånnstad, and start our walk taking a gently rising track past pretty lakes below Særterfjellet.
 A short section of rough ground sees us up to the next lake, Storvatnet, and some beautiful huts.
 We then ascend quite steeply to the small summit of Barheia for wonderful views, and finally descend on good paths to Melbu and the ferry home.
 The path down has one short steepish section and can be boggy in places.
 7 miles (11km) with 1,100ft (330m) of ascent.